MikroElektronika/mikrosdk_click_v2/clicks/magneticrotary6/details.md

 ---
-# Magnetic Rotary 6 click
+# Magnetic Rotary 6 Click

 > Magnetic Rotary 6 Click is a compact add-on board for accurate magnet-position sensing.
 This board features the AS5247U, an SPI-configurable high-resolution dual rotary position sensor for fast absolute angle measurement over a full 360-degree range from ams AG.
 The AS5047D is equipped with revolutionary integrated dynamic angle error compensation (DAEC™) with almost 0 latency and offers a robust design that suppresses the influence of any homogenous external stray magnetic field.
 It also comes with onboard headers reserved for incremental and commutation signals of their respective A/B/I and U/V/W signals, with a maximum resolution of 16384 steps / 4096 pulses per revolution, alongside embedded self-diagnostics features.